 Mission/Purpose: As the Gay Straight Alliance of Cook High School, it is our mission to bring together lesbian, gay, bi-sexual, transgender youth and their allies in a positive and non-judgmental environment where they can fully express their individuality and share experiences.
 It is our intent to create a safe school atmosphere for all students.

-Activities: The GSA meets once a month to discuss issues surrounding gender and sexual orientation in a safe and supportive environment.
+Activities: The GSA meets once a month to discuss issues.
 All students are welcome to attend.
+Affiliation: National